slhck/SubjectivePlayer/README.md

   - `BREAK 60` – timed break of 60 seconds with countdown timer
 - `START_MESSAGE <message>` (optional) – shows a custom start message before the first video.
 You can use `\n` for line breaks.
 - `FINISH_MESSAGE <message>` (optional) – shows a custom finish message after the last video.
 You can use `\n` for line breaks.
+- Training section (optional) – define a training section to familiarize users with the rating procedure:
+  - `TRAINING_START` – marks the beginning of the training section
+  - `TRAINING_END` – marks the end of the training section
+  - `TRAINING_MESSAGE <message>` (optional) – custom message shown before training begins.
+You can use `\n` for line breaks.
+  - Videos between `TRAINING_START` and `TRAINING_END` are considered training videos
+  - A training introduction screen is shown before the first training video
+  - A training complete screen is shown after the last training video, before the main test begins
+  - **Note:** If you use `TRAINING_START`, you must also include `TRAINING_END`, and vice versa

 For example, `subject_1.cfg` could look like this:

 ```
 METHOD ACR
 START_MESSAGE Welcome to the test!\nPlease watch the following videos and rate their quality.
+TRAINING_START
+training_video1.mp4
+training_video2.mp4
+TRAINING_END
 video1.mp4
 video2.mp4
 video3.mp4